top of page

 Or maybe it would hurt like the Nine Hells.

 Elric stared at the branch, frozen in indecision, his hand inches away from the dwindling fire.
-The flame flickered its last and extinguished in a puff, leaving an orange glow on the end of the twig.
+The flame flickered its last and extinguished in a puff, leaving a red-orange glow on the end of the twig.

 He grabbed it.
 In a moment of sheer determination overriding all good sense, Elric clasped his hand around the glowing remnant of the branch.
 His skin sizzled.
 He cast away the offending branch and danced frantically around the campsite, his mouth opened wide in a silent scream, until finally he landed on hands and knees in the muddy slough, his tortured hand submerged in the relief of the cool bog.
 Told you that was stupid.